KOBAS on the Command Line¶

 If all goes well, you should get the following:

-- <species>.tsv: This is the tab-delimited output from the BLAST search.
+• <species>.tsv: This is the tab-separated output from the BLAST search.
 It is unlikely that you will need to look at this file.

-- <output_file_name_you_provided>: KOBAS-annotate generates a text file with the name you provide.
-It has two sections.
+• <basename>: KOBAS-annotate generates a text file with the name you provide.
+It has two sections (detailed below).

 #Query Gene ID|Gene name|Hyperlink